truefoundry/truefoundry-docs/deployment/service/docker.md

-# Deploy your exisiting Dockerized service with TrueFoundry
+# Deploy your exisiting Docker service with TrueFoundry

 You can deploy any of your existing Dockerized service with TrueFoundry.